 - Readily available for demonstration or sale at all times.

-The date of first registration for dealer demonstrator vehicles for the purpose of the subsidy will be when the vehicle is first registered in the name of the individual or business purchasing a demonstrator vehicle, not when a vehicle was registered by the licensed motor vehicle dealer for demonstration purposes.
+The date of first registration for dealer demonstrator vehicles for the purpose of the registration exemption will be when the vehicle is first registered in the name of the individual or business purchasing a demonstrator vehicle, not when a vehicle was registered by the licensed motor vehicle dealer for demonstration purposes.

 What is included in the price cap?